Mozilla Thunderbird

 Mozilla Thunderbird is a free and open-source personal information manager primarily used as an e-mail client with a calendar and contactbook, as well as an RSS feed reader, chat client (IRC/XMPP/Matrix), and news client.
 Operated by MZLA Technologies Corporation, a subsidiary of the Mozilla Foundation, Thunderbird is an independent, community-driven project that is managed and overseen by the Thunderbird Council, which is elected by the Thunderbird community.
-As a cross-platform application, Thunderbird is available for Windows, macOS, FreeBSD, Android, and Linux.
-The project strategy was originally modeled after that of Mozilla's Firefox, and Thunderbird is an interface built on top of that Web browser.
+As a cross-platform application, Thunderbird is available for Windows, macOS, FreeBSD, OpenIndiana, Android, and Linux.
+The project strategy was originally modeled after that of Mozilla's Firefox, and Thunderbird is an interface built on top of that web browser.

 Overview

 General

 Thunderbird is a personal information manager (PIM) with e-mail, newsgroup, news feed, and instant messaging functionality, with calendar functionality inbuilt since version 78.0 and previously available from the Lightning calendar extension.
 Additional features are available from extensions, which allow the addition of features through the installation of XPInstall modules (known as "XPI" or "zippy" installation) via the add-ons Web site that also features an update functionality to update the extensions.

 Thunderbird supports a variety of themes for changing its overall look and feel.
 These packages of CSS and image files can be downloaded via the add-ons website at Mozilla Add-ons.

 With contributors all over the world, Thunderbird has been translated into more than 65 languages, although email addresses are currently limited to ASCII local parts.
-Thunderbird does not yet support SMTPUTF8 (RFC 6531) or Email Address Internationalization.